-Design is an abstract concept that is subjective in nature.
+The design is an abstract concept that is subjective in nature.
 What you may think is a great design, your friend or colleague wouldn’t even give a second glance to.
 That being said, there are a few concepts that are meant to steer designers in the right direction.

-Design has often been mistaken to be only the visual part of a website.
+The design has often been mistaken to be only the visual part of a website.
 But that is largely untrue.
 Design constitutes the entire user experience, right from the time they enter your website, until the time they leave.
 It is the speed at which your site loads, the click and touch, the interaction between hover, pace at which you deliver new content and features and finally, the ‘how’ and ‘why’ people want to use your site.
-Therefore, design is something that shouldn’t be restricted to a designer alone.
+Therefore, the design is something that shouldn’t be restricted to a designer alone.
 Anyone working on a design project should think about design – right from the copywriter, the SEO expert, the functionality guru, scripter and even project manager.

 As a designer, it doesn’t mean that you have the bear the burden on exquisite user experience.
 While you can look at it from a design standpoint, it is also important for an entire team to view it individually and together.
 Each member of the team is bound to bring something new and valuable to the table.

 A good design can be made spectacular with some good old fashioned attention to detail.
 Paying attention to the little things could mean the crucial difference between a happy user and an unsatisfied one.
-Small things like the right shade of cyan or font makes matters a lot.
+Small things like the right shade of cyan or font make matters a lot.
 The only thing is that it is very easy to get carried away with attention to detail.
 This could eventually lead to it being time-consuming and can slow down the delivery process.
-As a designer, you need to take a call on when to focus on specific details and when to visualise the bigger picture.
+As a designer, you need to take a call on when to focus on specific details and when to visualize the bigger picture.

 Optimum use of white space is an effective design concept is that gives users a break from all the noise.
 These breaks are vital to process information, especially when there’s much out there to grasp.
 Paragraphs instead of long, tedious blocks of text are important to give users a visual breather.
 Make sure that the white space is in tandem with the other objects on your webpage.
 For instance, if there is a column of white space somewhere on the page, make sure there’s another one to balance it out.
 This consistency is important for good design.